 This was the time in my life that I ended up getting two PICC lines.
 PICC lines are inserted into your arm and run through your vein, all the way to your heart.
-This allows IV medicine to be dropped directly into your heart so that it can reach your entire body much faster.
+This allows IV medicine to be dropped directly into your heart.
+This is it can reach your entire body much faster.
 As much fun as this sounds already, the whole process can become twice as great as my body began responding to the medicine.

 While switching to IV antibiotics prevented me from throwing up medicine, the antibiotics were still so strong that I continued to get sick regularly.
 During the really rough times, I typically ran a fever of 103°F. All of the physical turmoil the antibiotics put me through left me overly weak.
 I had to sleep on an air mattress in our living room because it was too difficult for me to walk from my room to the bathroom.
 My mom even had to sleep next to me on the couch because it was unsafe for me to be left alone all throughout the night.
 Because of this, I missed 50 days of school from August to December of my senior year.